Cowboy Church Bass

 of what I do has changed 180 degrees and a lot of it is because people keep

-leaders, but they wouldn't admit it, for fear that the Pharisees would expel
+wouldn't admit it, for fear that the Pharisees would expel them from the

 want to sell everything.
 Come follow Jesus.
 He was pretty. own.
 Yes, sir.